byu-cce270/content/docs/unit2/04_dictionaries/dict_hw.md

 ---

 #### Part 2

+In the second code block, you will write the code for a function called "MaterialCost" that will calculate the total cost of a shipment of materials.
+The function will take two parameters: a dictionary and the number of different types of materials there are in the dictionary.
+The function will return the total cost of the shipment.
+The structure of the function is already set up for you.

 1. The existing function has two parameters: a dictionary (titled MaterialsDictionary) and the number of different types of materials there are in the dictionary (amountmat)
 2. In the function (where it says "Write the first for-loop starting here"), write a for-loop that loops through the keys and values of the MaterialsDictionary.
-3. In the for-loop, create an if statement that skips the loop when the key is equal to "Guide."
-   <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Hint**: Use the "continue" statement in your for-loop</br>
-4. In the for-loop, create an else statement that prints a sentence saying how much each material costs per ton and how much they cost to ship.
+3. In the for-loop, use an if statement to ensure that the key is **not** equal to "Guide."
+Then print a sentence saying how much each material costs per ton and how much they cost to ship.
 5. In the function (where it says "Write the second for-loop starting here"), write a second for-loop that will iterate as many times as there are different types of materials
     <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Hint**: Use the "amountmat" variable in your for-loop statement</br>
 6. In the new for-loop, create the following input statements: